PHY 409 Quantum Mechanics: Spring 2024

 You can use your notes and the course textbook for the exams.
 You are not allowed to use the internet, other resources, or other people.
 The only internet resource allowed on the exams is Wolfram Alpha or Symlab, and you must state where these were used.

 The exams are timed.
-You can only spend four hours working on the exam, but this can be non-consecutive.
+You can only spend five hours working on the exam, but this can be non-consecutive.
 You are to record the dates and times you work on the exam on the cover sheet.

 You can ask me for assistance on the exam, but you have to trade exam points for assistance.
 For example, I may offer 3 points to tell you if part (a) of a question is correct.
 If you take me up on the offer, the highest you can score on the exam is a 97.
 The more assistance you ask for, the more points I will require.